apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/datasource/hive.md

  <p align="center">
     <img src="/img/hive1-en.png" width="80%" />
   </p>
-Note: If Kerberos is not enabled, ensure that the parameter hadoop.security.authentication.startup.state.
-The state value is false,Parameter java.security.krb5.conf.path value is null or empty If * * Kerberos * * is enabled, it needs to be in common Properties configure the following parameters
+Note: If Kerberos is not enabled, ensure that the parameter `hadoop.security.authentication.startup.state`.
+The state value is `false`, Parameter `java.security.krb5.conf.path` value is null or empty If **Kerberos** is enabled, it needs to be in common Properties configure the following parameters

 ```conf
 # whether to startup kerberos